vbauer/manet/README.md

 ### Configuration file

 Built-in configuration could be found in `manet` directory.
+For example, on Ubuntu it is located here: *"/usr/local/lib/node_modules/manet/"*.

-Default configuration:
+Default configuration file *("default.json")*:

 ```json
 {